Preimplantation Genetic Testing (PGT)

 • People with a history of recurrent implantation failure

-• Women who are aged over35 years and are expected to develop a good number of blastocysts during IVF treatment.
-PGT-A may lead to a shorter time to an ongoing pregnancy.
+• Women of older age and are expected to develop a good number of blastocysts during IVF treatment.

 What happens in PGT-A?

-1. We biopsy an embryo.
+2. We biopsy an embryo on day 5, 6 or 7.
 This biopsy involves taking a few cells from the trophectoderm of the embryo.
 The trophectoderm is the outer cell layer of the embryo that later develops into the placenta.
-Studies have shown that in most cases, the development of the embryo isn’t affected.
+The risks of damaging the embryo with this technique are thought to be minimal.

-3. The embryos are frozen while we wait for the results, which take up to 6 weeks.
+4. The embryos are frozen and stored in our IVF laboratory while we wait for the results, which take up to 6 weeks.

-1. If your results show that you have a euploid embryo, you may have a frozen embryo transfer.
+5. If your results show that your embryo is suitable for transfer, you may have a frozen embryo transfer.

-3. We will talk to you about what you would like to do with embryos with abnormal results.
+7. We will talk to you about what you would like to do with embryos with abnormal results.
+If aneuploidy is detected, an embryo will not be suitable to transfer.

 What are the limitations of PGT-A?